briellekwarta19/makingmaps_QERM597/README.md

 By: Brielle Thompson, Lily McGill, John Henry, and Yian Lin

+## Things to do before class

+Download all files in the `data` folder of this repository.
+Bring your laptops!

 ## Outline
  * [Intro to spatial data](https://htmlpreview.github.io/?https://github.com/briellekwarta19/makingmaps_QERM597/blob/main/intro_tospatialdata.html)
  * Using `ggplot2` to make static maps